Convergence of hybrid slice sampling via spectral gap

-If $K$ is bounded and has positive Lebesgue measure then condition \eqref{eq: limit_cond} holds.
-For example, the density of a standard normal distribution satisfies \eqref{eq: limit_cond} with unbounded $K$.
-Note that \eqref{eq: limit_cond} is a very weak assumption on $\rho$ since there is no regularity condition on the level sets and also no condition on the modality.
+}\\ Note that under Assumption~\ref{ass: reg_level_sets} we always have $\kappa \geq c$.
+If $K$ is bounded, has positive Lebesgue measure and $\inf_{x\in K} \rho(x)>0$, then Assumption~\ref{ass: reg_level_sets} is satisfied with $\kappa=c$.
+Moreover, for instance, the density of a standard normal distribution satisfies Assumption~\ref{ass: reg_level_sets} with unbounded $K$ where also $c=\kappa$.
+However, the following example indicates that this is not always the case. \begin{example} Let $K=(0,1)^2$ and $\rho(x_1,x_2)=2-x_1-x_2$.
+Then, for $t\in(0,1]$ we have